weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Create_Hygiene_Filters.md

 In this task, you will create a malware filter that checks for attachments that have a specific file type that indicate a possible malware attachment.
 If an attachment is found matching one of those file types and the recipient’s domain matches Adatum’s Microsoft 365 domain, then default notification text will be applied to the message.

-1. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd**.
-If the log-in page appears, then log in now.
+1. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd**; however, if the log-in page appears, then log in now.

 2. If the **Exchange Admin Center** is still open from the prior task, then proceed to the next step; otherwise, if necessary, navigate to the **Office 365 home** page ([**https://portal.office.com**](https://portal.office.com/)), log in as **admin@M365xZZZZZZ.onmicrosoft.com,** navigate to the **Microsoft 365 admin center**, and then navigate to the **Exchange admin center**.